-Low-risk HPVs may cause no symptoms.
-Some may appear as warts, but these seldom cause cancer.4 High-risk HPV strains are associated with cervical cancer and various other cancers in men and women.3 Among these, HPV types 16 and 18 are responsible for 70% of cervical cancer cases.4
+There are over 150 types of HPV, with some carrying a larger risk than others.3 Low-risk HPVs may appear as genital warts, but seldom cause cancer.4 There are 14 high-risk HPV types that can cause cervical cancer and other types of cancer in both men and women.4 Among these, HPV types 16, 18, 52 and 58 are responsible for 75% of cervical cancer cases.5-7

 Our advocates share their stories on the importance of HPV protection.